 The axial graben of the Endeavour Segment of the Juan de Fuca Ridge is heavily faulted due to a period of low magmatic activity while the sea floor continued to spread.
-Summit Seamount, mapped by the MBARI Mapping AUV (right), erupted just prior to the formation of the modern axial valley and remnant blocks are strewn across the entire width of the axial valley from its dissection by extensional faults.
+Summit Seamount, mapped by the MBARI Mapping AUV (see map below), erupted just prior to the formation of the modern axial valley and remnant blocks are strewn across the entire width of the axial valley from its dissection by extensional faults.
 Age dating of sediments on the seamount gives a minimum age for the seamount, and therefore for the beginning of the most recent tectonic phase of Endeavour’s cyclic geologic history.

 The ridge segment is currently in a hydrothermal phase while magmatic activity is beginning to increase.
 The faults farther south on the ridge provide pathways for hydrothermal fluids that vent as black smokers and have built large sulfide chimneys for which the ridge segment is most well known.

 Escanaba Trough is a 130 km long basin in the southern part of the Gorda Ridge, bounded in the south by the Mendocino Fracture Zone.
 The rift-valley floor is filled with thick sequences of sediments derived from the continent, fallout from the great floods that carved the Columbia Gorge in the Pleistocene.
 Lava has intruded as sills into the sediments, uplifting broad hills.
 Some assimilation of the sediment into the intruded lava has changed its chemical composition.
 This contamination offers insight into the extent to which processes that occur as lava ascends through the crust, as opposed to original mantle source heterogeneity, influence normal mid-ocean ridge basalt composition.

 Our research on magmatic processes at mid-ocean ridges

 2015 eruption at Axial Seamount from a zoned magma body